cailleanC1C/C1C-Recruitment/docs/ops/Onboarding.md

 >
 > 🕓 Completed • Nov 8 2025 | Total Questions Answered: 6
 >
 > All paragraph answers are shown in full (≤ 300 chars each; ≤ 1020 combined).
 > Recruiter ping is controlled by sheet toggle.
 > Completed sessions cannot restart.
+> Footer includes the UTC completion timestamp and total answered count.

 Doc last updated: 2025-11-08 (v0.9.8)